External Site

 Install Visa® Purchase Alerts.
 This service allows you to establish alerts for things like individual transaction amounts, international charges, charges at any gas station or convenience store, or charges made online.
 If one of these items is triggered, you’ll get a text or email immediately.

 Download Digital Wallets.
-Use digital wallet services like Apple, Google, or Samsung Pay.
+Use digital wallet services like Apple Pay, Google Wallet, or Samsung Pay.
 This is a more secure form of payment because a token code is given to the merchant during the transaction; the actual card numbers are never used.

 Use the EMV chip reader.
 Most cards are now equipped with an EMV chip.
 Use the chip reader instead of swiping if you can, as skimmers require the card’s magnetic strip to steal information.